 - Provide clearly defined organization and position descriptions on our job board (Handshake).

-- Internships and Co-op positions must abide by the NACE Principles for Employment Professionals and Federal EEO guidelines.
+- Abide by the NACE Principles for Employment Professionals and Federal EEO guidelines.

 Ventures who cannot meet these guidelines may be denied access to our services.

 Individuals hiring for openings associated with private individuals or residences (e.g. babysitting, gardening, driving, house cleaning, tutoring, moving, painting, maintenance, elder care, etc.) are not permitted to recruit on Handshake.